FredrikFredriksson/FredrikFredriksson/README.md

 On the AI side: Claude · OpenAI · Cursor · MCP · CLI agents

 ---

-### A bit more context

-I've been using AI in my dev workflow since the early GPT days — it's completely changed how fast I can move.
-Most of my projects I build end-to-end myself, which means I've had to get comfortable with every part of the stack.

 Open to remote contracts.
 I work EU hours.